DankPossum/DankPossum/README.md

-I'm Dank Possum, very much new to coding and all of the "Geek Stuff"
+I'm Dennis, very much new to coding and all of the "Geek Stuff"

 Currently learning HTML/CSS and Javascript